HildingLinden/Logic-Sim/README.md

 Hold ctrl and press a to select all gates
 Press del to delete all selected gates
-Number keys to change gate to be placed or to set the input index when connecting gates
+Number keys to change gate to be placed or to set the input index when connecting gates Press right arrow to step the simulation once
+Press space to toggle between pausing and running the simulation

 Gates currently implemented are:
 * Output